Is hiring a TV news agent right for you? Five things to consider before you sign

 “Love it or hate it, it’s not only looked at by potential bosses, but it can play a role in their decision-making process,” says Kemberly Richardson, a reporter with WABC-NY.

 Nowadays, just about every station has a social media policy in place for on-air talent.
 While some are more strict than others, know that your social media accounts are being monitored.

 “No one should get to a point of posting things that they are not 100 percent comfortable with just to raise your numbers,” Richardson says.
 “It’s your name and face and that post, even if deleted, lives on forever.”

 Even when you do all of the above, landing that coveted on-air position takes time and more than an ounce of patience.

 As newsrooms consolidate, there are fewer opportunities to move up to bigger markets.

 “The thinking is why send 10 local reporters from the same network to a huge breaking news story when we can send two correspondents who can front live shots for the affiliates,” Richardson says.
 “With less travel, that effects what your resume tape may look like.
 For local reporters, like myself, find those one-of-a-kind memorable, unique stories in your city.
 Everyone loves a standout, stop-and-listen kind of package.”

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

-Brett Savage-Simon is PR Newswire’s director of audience relations and was a television reporter in her former life.
+Brett Savage-Simon is PR Newswire’s former director of audience relations and was a television reporter in her former life.
 Follow her @savsimon.
 You can find Kemberly Richardson on Twitter and Instagram @kemrichardson7 and on Facebook at Kemberly Richardson.